7Factor/terraform-aws-transfer/README.md

 ### Setting up the server

-You like only want to do this once for all of your services.
+You likely only want to do this once for all of your services.
 Since it will be backed by S3, you will have a lot of freedom in how you control the data storage.
 See the [part about setting up](#setting-up-the-users) users for that.

 ```hcl